oneoffcoder/books/sphinx/python-dothis/source/data-map-filter-reduce.rst

 In Python, comprehensions and generator expressions are usually easier to read than chaining ``map``, ``filter``, and ``reduce``.
 Reach for the functional tools when they are clearly the best fit, not by default.

+Most Python readers parse comprehension syntax faster because the transformation and filter live next to the resulting collection shape.
+That reduces the cognitive overhead of jumping between multiple function calls and anonymous lambdas.

 Don't do this
 ^^^^^^^^^^^^^